trag1c/qexat-skill/docs/README.md

 make create-issue
 ```

-This installs the dependencies and runs the program.
+This installs the dependencies and runs the program ; however, this does not support inline issue arguments.